mozilla/tsci/README.md

   "bugzillaKey": "",
   // The GitHub API authentication key.
   "githubKey": "",
+  // The path to save currentDoc.json (by default, CWD) "currentDocPath": ".",
   // A list of domains to ignore when fetching bug results.
   "ignoredDomains": [
     "github.com",